Super Round: Background and reception

 Although originating in England's Super League competition, the concept was "owned" by New Zealand Rugby (NZR).
 New Zealand Rugby licensed out the concept to Australian events company TEG Sport (owned by Ticketek), whom in turn negotiated a two-year deal with Victoria's state government-owned tourism and events company, Visit Victoria, to bring the event to Melbourne.
 The event was also made possible from the state government's "Major Events Fund" initiative.
 All New Zealand teams who had to surrender home games were reportedly given a flat fee of about A$300,000 in compensation for lost gate revenue.

 Reception

 The Super Round was heavily criticised by The New Zealand Herald upon its first year for its location (Melbourne, 2022–2024) and its low attendances.
 Calling the event a "flop" and "ill-conceived", the publication pointed out the conflict between hosting the event in a city dominated by sport, particularly the local sport of Australian rules football, which hosts ten of the Australian Football League's (AFL) eighteen professional teams.
 Speaking on the Breakfast with Baz & Izzy radio show, former New Zealand fullback Israel Dagg praised the Super Round idea and also criticised the event for its poor attendances and location.
 Dagg also mentioned Perth, Western Australia, as a more attractive location to host the event.
 In 2023, Australian sports website, The Roar, called the concept a "winner", but with "far more potential than what has been delivered so far."

+Following the first Super Round in New Zealand's new Te Kaha stadium, the event was ordered to stay by multiple sources.
+Code Sports praised the success of the event and stated: "Sorry Australia, but Christchurch has revived the spirit and heartbeat of Super Rugby, and needs to be the home of Super Round in perpetuity."
+The Sydney Morning Herald wrote that despite Australian teams failing to win, Super Round in Christchurch was a major success, even labelling it "the best few days in Super Rugby Pacific's short history".
+Rugby.com.au said that the new location had "brought energy and life to Super Rugby regular season games that has been rarely seen, taking over the city for the long weekend."